-Assumed pensionable pay is the estimated pay that is used if you are no longer receiving full pay due to sickness, injury, relevant child related leave or reserve forces. service leave.
+Assumed pensionable pay is the estimated pay that is used if you are no longer receiving full pay due to sickness, injury, relevant child related leave or reserve forces service leave.
 It is usually calculated using the pensionable pay that you received during the three months or twelve weeks before your pay was reduced or you started a period of relevant child related leave or reserve forces service leave.
 However, if the pensionable pay received during this period was materially different than you normally receive, your employer may use a revised figure to reflect this.
 This ensures that you continue to build up pension on your unreduced pay.
-It will also be used to calculate the benefits payable to you if you die in service or retire due to ill-health you must be able to marry or form a civil partnership with your partner and
+It will also be used to calculate the benefits payable to you if you die in service or retire due to ill-health.